 Happy hours also include drinks like rosé wine, summer shandies, and whiskey.
 To find out what works well at your establishment, offer several beverages and survey customers at the end of the month.
 Whichever drink most customers chose during happy hour is a smart call for the future.

 Yes--most often, happy hour refers to alcoholic beverages.
 Many bars and increasing numbers of restaurants offer a happy hour, typically between 4pm and 7pm.

 That being said, happy hour can include coffee and tea, non-alcoholic beer, or any in-house specialty beverage.
 Happy hours also frequently include pop-up restaurants, one-time events, competitions, and workshops.

 What do you drink during a cocktail hour?

 Cocktails are the most popular drink during cocktail hours.
 This includes martinis, daiquiris, margaritas, the Old Fashioned, aperol spritzes, and Moscow Mules.

 A cocktail hour is rarely limited strictly to cocktails, however.
-Wine, beer, whiskey, rum, and vodka are all examples of other beverages people drink at happy hours.
+Wine, beer, whiskey, rum-learn more: how to make a cocktail with rum, and vodka are all examples of other beverages people drink at happy hours.

 This Drink’s On Us